Philadelphia Eagles: Logo and uniforms

-The 2003 season also saw the first (though subtle) change to the 1996-style uniform.
+The 2003 season also saw the first subtle change to the 1996-style uniform.
 On both white and green jerseys, black shadows and silver trim were added to both the green and white numbering.
 The stripe on the pants changed from black-green-black to black-silver-green on the white pants, and from a solid black stripe to one stripe of black, another of silver, with one small white stripe in between for the midnight green pants.
-The 2003 season also saw the team debut black alternate jerseys, with a green (instead of black) shadow on white numbers, and silver trim.
-These black jerseys have been worn for two selected home games each season (usually the first home game after a bye week and the season finale).
-In the 2003 and 2004 regular-season home finales, the team wore the green road pants with the black alternate jerseys, but lost both games.
+The 2003 season also saw the team debut black alternate jerseys, with a green instead of black shadow on white numbers, and silver trim.

+These black jerseys have been worn for two selected home games each season, usually the first home game after a bye week and the season finale.
+In the 2003 and 2004 regular season home finales, the team wore the green road pants with the black alternate jerseys, but lost both games.
 Since then, the Eagles have only worn the black jerseys with the white pants.
-However, due to the special 75th-anniversary uniforms serving as the "alternates" for one game in 2007, the Eagles could not wear the alternate black jersey that season per league rules at the time (alternate uniforms were permitted twice per season but only one can be used).
-The black jerseys with white pants, however, re-appeared for the 2008 Thanksgiving night game against the Arizona Cardinals.
+Due to the special 75th anniversary uniforms serving as the "alternates" for one game in 2007, the Eagles could not wear the alternate black jersey that season per league rules at the time.
+Alternate uniforms were permitted twice per season but only one can be used.

+The black jerseys with white pants reappeared for the 2008 Thanksgiving night game against the Arizona Cardinals.
 From 2006 to 2013, the Eagles have only worn the alternate black jerseys once a season and for the last November home game, but did not use them in 2007, 2010, and 2011.
 For the 2007 and 2010 seasons, the Eagles used throwback uniforms in place of the black alternates for their anniversary to commemorate past teams.
 The team also started wearing black cleats exclusively in 2004, although the rule was relaxed by the mid-2010s.

-To celebrate the team's 75th anniversary, the 2007 uniforms featured a 75th-season logo patch on the left shoulder.
+To celebrate the team's 75th anniversary, the 2007 uniforms featured a 75th season logo patch on the left shoulder.
 In addition, the team wore "throwback" jerseys in a 2007 game against the Detroit Lions.
 The yellow and blue jerseys, the same colors found on Philadelphia's city flag, are based on those worn by the Philadelphia Eagles in the team's inaugural season, and had been the same colors used by the Frankford Yellow Jackets franchise prior to its suspension of operations in 1931.
 The Eagles beat Detroit, 56–21.